irvin93d/md5crack/README.md

 ## Compile the code
 This project was built using C++11, and CUDA v8.0.
 To build the project, you must have make installed.
-To compile the program, just rum `make`.
+To compile the program, just run `make`.

 ## To download the dictionary files used, and compile the program
 ```